arnicas/interactive-vis-course/Week5/README.md

 See axes_labels.html.

-## Putting Margins and Labels and Transforms Together
+## Adding an Axis Label: Putting Margins and Labels and Transforms Together

 How to add an axis label to your axes.
 * http://www.d3noob.org/2012/12/adding-axis-labels-to-d3js-graph.html